-In case the piston is terribly eroded, missing, or distorted; the barrels will seem to be oversized and have bulged in service.
+In case the piston is eroded, missing, or distorted; the barrels will seem to be oversized and have bulged in service.
 In such a case, the complete cylinder or particularly the barrel needs to be replaced.
 Replacing the piston seal only and not the barrel will be considered as a short-term fix and further comprehensive maintenance will be required at the quickest possible time.

-While the rod seal gets distorted, generally it is the guide bush that gets extremely worn or the rod which gets bent.
+While the rod seal gets distorted, generally it is the guide bush that gets extremely worn or the rod that gets bent.
 For both these cases, the resulted weight of the rod causes failure on the seal.
 The replacement of the rod seal would be considered as a short-term fix unless the root cause of the problem is identified and rectified.

 The rod needs to be inspected for cracks with the dye penetrant at every point where the cross-section seems to be changing.
-While inspecting the chrome surface, if one side comes out dull and other one is polished, then the rod is bent.
+While inspecting the chrome surface, if one side comes out dull and the other one is polished, then the rod is bent.
 Before a cylinder is taken for repair, the straightness of the rod should be checked.
-For that, the rod is placed on rollers and run-out is measured using a dial gauge.
+For that, the rod is placed on rollers, and run-out is measured using a dial gauge.
 It is positioned to maintain the maximum distance between the rollers (L) and the run-out to be measured at the midpoint when the distance is L/2.

 Mostly, bent rods are straightened in a press.
 Straightening the rods without causing any damage to the hard-chrome plating is still possible, however, if it gets damaged, the rod has to be either re-chromed or replaced.

-In case, there is any pitting or scoring in the chrome surface of the rod, the efficiency and service life of the rod both will be decreased.
+In case, there is any pitting or scoring in the chrome surface of the rod, the efficiency and service life of the rod will be decreased.
 For polishing the minor scratches in the chrome surface, a strip of fine emery paper can be used in a crosshatch action.
 But if it is badly pitted or scored, then the rod has to be either re-chromed or replaced.
 Machining a new one from the hard-chrome plated round bar is the best economical solution for a small-diameter rod.

 For light-duty applications, the rod of the cylinder is supported directly on the material of the head.
 This material typically consists of aluminum alloy or cast iron.
 In between the rod and the head, there is a metallic/nonmetallic guide bush ( the wear band) fitted for the applications where the rod has to bear higher loads.

 In the case of the rod taking direct support on the head, an internal micrometer or vernier caliper should be used to measure the internal diameter of the head.
 The measurement should be taken in two positions, 90 degrees apart for verifying the ovalness.
 The inside diameter of the cylinder head should be within the nominal rod diameter with an additional 0.004”.
-For instance, for a rod having the nominal diameter of 1.5”, the head’s inside diameter should not be exceeding 1.504”.
-Anything beyond this measurement will make the rod to load the seal of the rod which will cause a premature failure of the seal.
+For instance, for a rod having a nominal diameter of 1.5”, the head’s inside diameter should not be exceeding 1.504”.
+Anything beyond this measurement will make the rod load the seal of the rod which will cause premature failure of the seal.
 So the head needs to be sleeved with a bronze bush otherwise be replaced with a new cylinder head.

 The lands of the seal grooves in the head will not be affected very much with the minor scoring on the lands unless the maximum diameter across the lands remains within the nominal rod diameter and an additional 0.016”.
 Like the example above, a rod having 1.5” inside diameter of the head that is measured across the lands of the seal grooves will have to remain within the 1.516”.
-And again, the seal lands measuring beyond this tolerance will result in a reduced service life of the rod seal.
-In such case, the head needs to be replaced with a new one that is machined from a similar material.
+And again, the seal lands measuring beyond this tolerance will result in the reduced service life of the rod seal.
+In such a case, the head needs to be replaced with a new one that is machined from a similar material.